Investors snub euro zone's periphery as hot political summer looms

 "There are a lot of risks, so it makes sense that there is a bit of a reappraisal as we move into summer," said O'Donnell.

-The Spanish and German yield spread also moved to its widest in a month at 143 bps as Madrid sold a series of bonds at auction on Thursday.
+The Spanish and German yield spread also widened to a one-month wide of 141 bps as Madrid sold a series of bonds at auction on Thursday.

-Portugal's 10-year yields rose to a one-month high of 3.33 percent, pulling away from Germany's, which fell 4 bps to 0.16 percent -- a two-week low.
+Portugal's 10-year yields rose 6 bps to a three-week high of 3.22 percent, pulling away from Germany's, which were up on the day at 0.21 percent.

 Even after the bond sales have passed, investors expect peripheral debt to underperform in what is expected to be a hot political summer.